 - Determine the processes of the QMS

-- The sequence and interaction of the processes
+- The sequence and interaction of those processes

-- The criteria and methods to ensure process are effective
+- The criteria and methods used to ensure QMS processes are effective

 - Ensure availability of resources and information to operate and monitor the processes